Rahulkamble01/tshell/Readme.md

 6. Open MySql Workbench and check if tShell Schema is there.
 7. Check if tables are present.

-#  Start with the tShell Services Part
+#  Start with the tShell services part
 ### Get your tShell project in Eclipse
 1. Open your Eclipse
 2. Select the workspace as `D:\tshell-workspace`